New Patients (202) 851-7554

 TMJ Treatment Washington, DC

-TMJ disorder is a chronic pain condition that is associated with dysfunction of the temporomandibular joint.
-Symptoms such as chronic headaches, teeth grinding, facial and jaw pain are all common indications of TMJ disorder.
-Doctors often misdiagnose TMJ disorders which is why it is important for patients to visit a dentist with experienced in treating it for the appropriate testing.
+A TMJ disorder is a chronic pain condition associated with dysfunction of the temporomandibular joints (TMJ).
+Symptoms such as chronic headaches, teeth grinding, and facial and jaw pain are all common indications of a TMJ disorder.
+Doctors often misdiagnose TMJ disorders.
+Because of this, patients need to visit a dentist with experience treating TMD for the appropriate testing.

 If left untreated, TMJ disorder can affect the quality of life and the condition of your smile.
-Washington, DC dentist Dr. Justin Deckard offers a full range of treatments for patients suffering from TMJ disorder.
+Washington, DC, dentist Dr. Justin Deckard offers a full range of restorative dental treatments for patients suffering from TMJ disorder.

 • Earaches or ringing in the ears